icon-project/centralized-relay/docs/bitcoin-relayer.md

 # Bitcoin Relayer

-This is a relayer for Bitcoin that allows you to send or receive BTC/Rune from your Bitcoin taproot wallet to your wallet on other chains.
+This is a relayer for Bitcoin that enables you to send or receive BTC or Runes from your Bitcoin Taproot wallet to your wallet on other blockchains.

 ## Prerequisites

-- Understand the basics of Bitcoin transactions and Multisig taproot wallets
+- Understand the basics of Bitcoin transactions and multisig Taproot wallets.
-- Understand about Bitcoin RPC and the related APIs (Unisat, Quicknode, etc.)
+- Gain knowledge about Bitcoin RPC and related APIs, such as Unisat, Quicknode, and others.

-Note: At this implementation, We use 3rd party APIs such as Quicknode to crawl the Bitcoin transactions, and Unisat to get BTC/RUNE utxos or fee rate, so we need to prepare the API keys for these services.
+Note: In this implementation, we use third-party APIs, such as Quicknode, to crawl Bitcoin transactions and Unisat to retrieve BTC/RUNE UTXOs or fee rates.
+Therefore, it is necessary to prepare API keys for these services.

 ## Configuration

 config.yaml is the main configuration file for the Bitcoin relayer.
-It includes the following sections:
+It includes the following configurations:

 ```yaml
 bitcoin: